BelyyBrat/favorite-restaurants/README.md

 * **Andriy Veremyeyev & Adela Darmansyah**
 * Favorite Restaurants Project
-* Struggles: buggy Git Mob
+* Struggles: buggy Git Mob, getting a list of objects within an object (solved by using .Where())

 ## Notes